work about resume contact

 Brand Identity

-In a two-week sprint I built the full brand identity: name, logo, visual system, colour palette, tone, and landing page.
-The initial direction leaned into warm tones of orange and red, reflecting energy and community.
+In a two-week sprint I built the full brand identity: name, logo, visual system, colour palette, tone, and landing page, leaning into warm tones of orange and red for energy and community.

 Brand Colours